streppelandres/sysacad/SysacadAPI/README.md

 - [ ] Auditory data must be a in a separated table
 - [ ] Better reponse in validations error messages
 - [ ] Some exception/error handler for invalid URL
+- [ ] Creates JWT
+- [ ] Add roles with JWT
+- [ ] Try to investigate if is possible to create something like secrets for the config

 ## Schedule
 - [ ] Change `string` type to the dates (`StartTime` and `EndTime`) of `Schedule`